 The Department of Art has a long-standing reputation for the quality and diversity of its fine arts program.
 Courses in art education, art history,\ and art studio promote creativity, visual literacy and critical thinking.
 Graduate and undergraduate art students have the opportunity to exhibit their work at the Else and Witt Galleries.
 Exhibitions of work by nationally and internationally significant artists are shown in the University Library Gallery.
 Lectures and symposia sponsored by the Art Department feature presentations by renowned art educators, art historians, and artists.
 Visiting artists also are brought to campus for an extended period during the annual Festival of the Arts.

 |Department of Communication Studies|

-The faculty of Communication Studies and Journalism form a community of professionals, educated and experienced in a diverse range of specialty areas, and united by a common body of information related to the creation, application, and understanding of messages.
-The department exists to provide quality instruction that assists students in becoming intellectually aware citizens who are ethical, competent communicators.
+The faculty of the Department of Communication Studies and Journalism form a community of professionals, educated and experienced in a diverse range of specialty areas, and united by a common body of information related to the creation, application and understanding of messages.
+The Department exists to provide quality instruction that assists students in becoming intellectually aware citizens who are ethical, competent communicators.
 Further, the department seeks to maintain and develop the body of scholarly knowledge that unites the field.